The Bentley MBA

 Full-Time: In our traditional format, you’ll be part of a diverse cohort attending day classes in your first year.
 In your second year, you’ll customize your program through a broad selection of evening electives.

-Part Time: As student you’ll attend evening courses that allow you to engage with other working professionals on-campus or online.
+Part Time: As a student in the part-time format, you’ll attend evening courses that allow you to engage with other working professionals on-campus or online.
 Whether you’re in your office in downtown Boston, at home across the country or traveling the globe, our hybrid courses bring the classroom to you!

 The Bentley MBA prepares you for a wide range of careers, no matter the industry you are interested in.
 See below for a partial list of employers and job titles our alumni have achieved over the past year.